rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 - A large number of trees in Random Forest may make the algorithm slow for real-time prediction.

 **Why chose this model?**
-Here i beleive the Random Forest will prove really good in classifying because it's one of the Ensemble Learning methods.One common problem of Decesion Trees is that even small variations in the data can altogether alter the generated tree but when we use Ensemble methods,they average the results of different Decesion Trees, so there wont be much fluctuation in the results.
+Here i believe the Random Forest will prove really good in classifying because it's one of the Ensemble Learning methods.One common problem of Decesion Trees is that even small variations in the data can altogether alter the generated tree but when we use Ensemble methods,they average the results of different Decision Trees, so there wont be much fluctuation in the results.
-Decesion Trees in general perform well on classification problems when the data set is not huge, and Random Forests overcome all the negative points that a Decesion Tree have and are able to generalize the data well thus avoiding overfitting.
+Decesion Trees in general perform well on classification problems when the data set is not huge, and Random Forests overcome all the negative points that a Decision Tree have and are able to generalize the data well thus avoiding overfitting.

 **Measurements from Random Forest Classifier**